 Service to Students with Inclusion and Intervention Plans (IIP)

-OTs provide consultation and assessment for students in Pre-K to Grade 12.
+OTs provide consultation and assessment for students in Pre-K to Grade 12 who have an IIP.
 They will help with fine and gross motor skill development, visual processing, sensory-motor processing, self-regulation and adapting school environments for those students not receiving services through the Saskatchewan Health Authority.

 Priority is given to students exhibiting aggressive or violent behaviours.

-OTs provide expertise on requests for equipment such as standing desks, Hokki stools or rocking chairs for individual students, for example.
+OTs provide expertise on requests for equipment such as standing desks, Hokki stools or rocking chairs for any students in the Division.
 A referral is required for these consultations.

 How does my child access support?